DALBHARAT (DALBHARAT) gets the numbers-first treatment here, tracking income trends, margins, valuation, and shareholding patterns.

 Is Dalmia Bharat Undervalued

-The P/E Ratio model estimates an intrinsic value of ₹1,430, implying a 17.0% downside from the current price.
+Based on the P/E Ratio model, intrinsic value is estimated at ₹2,326, implying a 32.4% upside from the current price.

-Craytheon also calculates intrinsic value using the EPS Growth model.
-The full breakdown with assumptions is available in the detailed analysis.
+Craytheon also runs an EPS Growth model to estimate intrinsic value.
+The full breakdown, including assumptions, is available in the detailed analysis.

 | Model | Est. Fair Value | vs. Current Price |